Unboxed-Software/solana-course/content/solana-nft.md

 ### 4. Candy Machine Configuration

-Now that we have installed Metaplex, lets configure our Candy Machine.
+Now that we have installed Metaplex, let's configure our Candy Machine.

 Open the `config.json` located in our starter code folder: